blog2i2j/cybersader..cyberbase/📁 54 - Obsidian Vault Organization/Vault Folder & Tag Structure/Vault Folder & Tag Structure.md

 - if you have to, leave shorts cuts to the consumable and deliverable parts
 - maps of content
-- docs output areas sorted for different audience
+- docs output areas sorted for different audiences
-- mocs for different audiences
+- MoCs for different audiences
-- theres always the search bar
+- there's always the search bar

 start simple then scale up or down as needed...srsly